English language in Southern England: 19th-century Kent, Sussex, and Surrey English

-Modern Essex, Kent, and Sussex English is usually associated with non-rhotic Estuary English, mainly in urban areas receiving an influx of East London migrants since World War II.
+Modern Kent and Sussex English is usually associated with non-rhotic Estuary English, mainly in urban areas receiving an influx of East London migrants since World War II.
 However, rhoticity used to characterize the traditional rural accents in Kent, Surrey, and Sussex, though it has long been a recessive feature.
 Still, it is possible that some Sussex and Kentish rhoticity lasted until as recently as the early 21st century in certain pockets.